AdelMalaeb/Capstone/README.md

 print(f"Maximum Likelihood Estimate (MLE) of theta (probability of duplicates): {mle_theta:.4f}")
 ```

-    Maximum Likelihood Estimate (MLE) of theta (probability of duplicates): 0.2020

 **There are 3,008 rows that are duplicated.
 For simplicity, I am gonna drop the duplicates since there are multiple continous variables across the dataset and it is unlikely for these duplicates to be legitimate.**